Alexander Weidle

 About

 Alexander Weidle studied history, German, and educational sciences for teaching at high schools at the University of Augsburg from 2011 to 2017 (1.
 State examination 2017).
 From 2017 to 2018, he completed a teacher-focused master’s degree at the University of Augsburg including a stay abroad at the Adam Mickiewicz University in Poznań, Poland.
-From 2019 to 2020, he was a research associate at the Bukovina-Institute at the University of Augsburg and Project Leader of the oral history project »Bukovina-Germans.
+From 2019 to 2020, he was a research associate at the Bukovina-Institute at the University of Augsburg, responsible for Science Communication and Project Leader of the oral history project »Bukovina-Germans.
 Inventions, Experiences and Stories of a Community« (funded in part by the Federal Government’s Commission for Culture and Media (BKM)).
-Since 2021, he has been a doctoral scholarship holder of the Cusanuswerk and working on a doctoral dissertation tentatively entitled: »Institutionalized Memory and its Limits.
-The Landsmannschaft and the Life Stories of Buchenland Germans«.
-Since October 2021, he has been a research assistant in the project »Turning Object into Subject.
+From 2021 to 2024, he has been a doctoral scholarship holder of the Cusanuswerk.
+From 2021 to 2024, he has been a research assistant in the project »Turning Object into Subject.
 Communicating Jewish Everyday Culture in Germany« at the Leibniz-Institute for Jewish History and Culture – Simon Dubnow.

 Work Focus